zenorocha/liferay-learn/docs/commerce/2.x/en/developer-guide/tutorial/implementing-a-custom-low-stock-action.md

 ## Deploy an Example

-In this section, we will get an example low stock activity up and running on your instance of Liferay Commerce.
+In this section, we will get an example low stock action up and running on your instance of Liferay Commerce.
 Follow these steps:

 1. Start Liferay Commerce.